Feeling lonely and isolated as a teenager: a parent’s guide

 There might not be a simple way to help, but just making sure they know they can trust you, that you're always there for them and that you love and care will help them feel supported.

-Is loneliness a big issue for children and young people?
+Is loneliness common in young people?

-Does social media make teenagers feel lonely?
+Does social media make children feel lonely?

-It’s been estimated that screen time can take up between 2 to 8 hours a day of young people’s time.
-The internet has a big influence over how our children interact with others and experience the world.
-And while there are positives to connecting with others online, there are also worries about the impact this can have on their mental wellbeing.
-One of the biggest issues is young people comparing themselves to others, which can lead to feelings of isolation.
+The internet can have a big influence over how our children interact with others and experience the world.
+And while there are positives to this, you might also worry about the impact this can have on your child’s mental wellbeing.

 What else causes loneliness in teenagers?